alfonsoadiego/alfonsoadiego-static-assets/README.md

    - Connect to GitHub and select this repository.
    - Configure build settings if needed (not required for simple static assets).
    - Click "Deploy site".

-   Netlify will now automatically deploy changes pushed to this repository.

 ## Directory Structure